sheaivey/ESP32AsyncBuffer/README.md

 - Transfer extremely large datasets
 - Minimal over the wire payload sizes (no JSON fluff, just bytes!)
 - Checksums
-- Under 2k for the client javascript code to encode and decode
+- `js/models.js` is 2.5kb for the client javascript code to encode and decode + any custom struct definitions found.
 - GZIP `./html` directory and store in program storage for extremely fast responses.
 - node script to watch for changes in `./models`, `./html`